Why You Shouldn’t Use Free Proxy Servers

 - Residential: $50 for 50 GB ($1/GB)

-DataImpulse’s residential proxies were relatively fast and succeeded over 99% of the time, managing to beat some more established proxy providers.
+DataImpulse’s residential proxies were relatively fast and succeeded over 99% of the time.
+Combining these factors, they manage to beat some more established proxy providers.
 All three proxy types support city, ASN, and ZIP code targeting.

-Despite having great rates, DataImpulse requires investing at least $50 to access its products.
-Using advanced location filters doubles the price.
-And, the proxies may see more abuse compared to premium competitors.
+Despite having great rates, DataImpulse requires an investment of at least $50.
+And it’s up to you to decide whether premium residential proxies are worth the 5x price increase.
+Also, the proxies may see more abuse compared to premium competitors.
 Still, DataImpulse manages to offer an impressive package.

 Read the Dataimpulse review for more information and performance tests.